What are Bartholin’s glands?

 If the duct becomes infected, an abscess can form.

 Several types of bacteria can cause an infection that blocks the ducts.
-These include sexually transmitted infections (such as gonorrhea or chlamydia), and bacteria found naturally in the environment.
+These include sexually transmitted infections (such as gonorrhoea or chlamydia), and bacteria found naturally in the environment.

 Children do not develop Batholin’s cysts because the glands do not start functioning until puberty.

-Older women who have started the menopause are unlikely to be affected by Bartholin’s cysts because the glands usually shrink at this stage in a woman's life.
+Older women who've experienced menopause are unlikely to be affected by Bartholin’s cysts because the glands usually shrink at this stage in a woman's life.